seovimalraj/google-ads-mcp/README.md

 All tools share the same POST endpoint: `POST /api/mcp` with JSON payload `{"tool": "<name>", "input": { ... } }`.
 Responses follow the `ToolResponse` shape (`{ ok: true, data }` or `{ ok: false, error }`).

+The server also understands the [MCP Streamable HTTP JSON-RPC envelope](https://modelcontextprotocol.io/specification/latest), so agents that negotiate with `initialize`, `tools/list`, and `tools/call` will work without any proxy layer.
+The legacy JSON format shown below remains supported for quick manual testing.

 ### `ping`

 ```json